tessera-metrics/tessera/README.md

 * If the environment variable `TESSERA_CONFIG` is set, the file it points to will be loaded last, overriding settings from either of the above two.

-The two settings you will most likely need to change from the get-go are:
+The settings you will most likely need to change from the get-go are:

 * `SQLALCHEMY_DATABASE_URI`: A [database URI
   string](http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#database-urls)